JonAmparo/JonAmparo/README.md

 # Hi there, my name is Jonathan and I'm a Front-End Developer.

-- 🔭 I’m currently working on a couple of personal projects and refactoring older projects
+- 🔭 I’m currently working on a couple of personal projects
-- 🌱 I’m currently focusing on Front-End Development (TailwindCSS + Gatsby js)
+- 🌱 I’m focusing on Front-End Development (TailwindCSS + Gatsby js)
-- 🥅 2021 Goals: Contribute to open source projects